Oluwaseun-Oyewole/next-web-performance-optimization/README.md

 ### what is static rendering

-Static rendering is a very performant pattern.
+##### Static rendering is a very performant pattern.
 With static rendering the entire HTML page gets generated at BUILD TIME. static assets are easily cached by a CDN (Content Delivery Network) or on vercel by the edge networks.
-So it easy to get fast response because we can just return the cached data from the CDN or edge function on subsequent calls.

-For full details about rendering, checkout rendering folder in app
+So it easy to get fast response because we can just return the cached data from the CDN or edge function on subsequent calls.For full details about rendering, checkout rendering folder in app

-### What is Git rebasing

-Rebasing is a process that allows you to move or combine sequence of commits to a new base commit.
-The primary purpose of rebasing is to create a cleaner project history by integrating changes from one branch into another. .
-Unlike merging, which combines the histories of two branches, rebasing rewrites the commit history (ChatGPT)